Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 This season frequently brings local festivals and parties.
 Be prepared for heavy rainfall and high humidity.
 Plan indoor activities or have rain gear ready.

-This season is ideal for outdoor activities and exploring.
+This season is great for outdoor activities and exploring.
 Cooler, drier weather makes hiking and city walks more pleasant.
 Enjoy clearer skies and lower humidity.
-Generally fewer local crowds outside of specific holidays.
+Generally fewer local crowds outside of certain holidays.

 Curated itineraries for families and travelers with specific interests.